 - 1 teaspoon coriander

-- 1 tablespoon lemon juice (more, if you prefer)
+- lemon juice (about 1 teaspoon, or more if you prefer)

-My latest variation of this dish included oven roasted (or sun-dried) tomatoes, kalamata olives, and feta cheese.
-I also think it would be lovely (and tasty) to add sauteed chopped spinach or swiss chard.
+My latest (Mediterranean!) variation of this dish includes oven-roasted (or sun-dried) tomatoes, kalamata olives, and feta cheese.
+I also think it would be lovely to add sauteed chopped spinach or swiss chard.

 Dish #3: Sprouted Lentil Tacos

-Pour into a storage container and use whenever a recipe or your cravings call for a little taco seasoning goodness.
+Combine all spices in a storage container.
+Use whenever a recipe or your cravings call for a little taco seasoning goodness!